Delivering Social Value

 New Technologies: This forms part of a wider and sustained effort to embrace innovative and disruptive technologies for both our own operations and as part of delivering innovative solutions to our clients.
 In tandem with this, we continue to work towards ensuring we modernise delivery in areas including security, accessibility and collaboration.

-Cyber Security: We are committed to continually mitigating the risks of cybersecurity and have worked extensively over the past 12 months on this area, to update our Cyber Essentials certification and implement the National Cyber Security Centre (NCSC) Cloud Security Principles.
+Cybersecurity: We are committed to continually mitigating the risks of cybersecurity and have worked extensively over the past 12 months on this area.
+We have been accredited with Cyber Essentials plus certification and implement the National Cyber Security Centre (NCSC) Cloud Security Principles.
+We also work closely with CISP and SEROCU Cyber Protect & Cyber Choices to help promote cyber security to SMEs and in Local Government.
 Find out more about our security commitments.

 3. Fighting Climate Change